 Seal gaps and cracks in piping with caulk.
 Replace the weatherstripping around your windows and doors.
 And don’t forget to look into the benefits of home window tinting!

 It also doesn’t hurt to seal your electrical outlets, throw a cover over your water tank, and seal storm windows with plastic.
-All of these small steps make a big impact on energy savings which goes a long way towards creating a more sustainable home!
+All of these small steps make a big impact on energy savings which goes a long way toward creating a more sustainable home!

-A great step towards a creating a more sustainable home and living an eco-friendlier lifestyle is learning to shop secondhand.
+A great step towards creating a more sustainable home and living an eco-friendlier lifestyle is learning to shop secondhand.

 For example, let’s say you want to redecorate your living room or kitchen.
 Instead of immediately heading to the nearest home decor store, check out a thrift or antique shop.